guycanella/diet-management/README.md

 This is an app for the web where it manages the meals and the nutrients of your diet.
 It calculates your Basal Metabolic Rate (BMR) using two methods: the [Harris-Benedict](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1091498/) and the [Mifflin-St. Jeor](https://read.qxmd.com/read/2305711/a-new-predictive-equation-for-resting-energy-expenditure-in-healthy-individuals?redirected=slug).

 **Obs:** The values of the vitamins, minerals, and amino acids in the database are found in the [USDA](https://www.usda.gov/) (Department of Agriculture of US) website.
+These values are approximated.
 **Obs:** The aliments are in the file `bd.ts` inside the `API` folder.

 ## Development